cobaltw/obsidianp/Things/Guilds.md

-Guilds are organizations of Pokemon
+Guilds are organizations of Pokemon that are tasked with locating,